-KarakoramNews.com - Dan Mazur & Team, Sherpas & friendly locals enjoyed a safe and successful summer in the Karakoram.
-The team did K2 Summit and Trek, Broad Peak, Training Climb, Pastore Peak & Gasherbrums.
+KarakoramNews.com - Dan Mazur, the team, Sherpas, and friendly locals enjoyed a safe and successful summer in the Karakoram.
+The team did K2 Summit and Trek, Broad Peak, Training Climb, Pastore Peak, and Gasherbrum I and II.

-K2 – the ultimate trekker’s high!
-Expert leader Dan Mazur has led 2 K2 and 12 Everest expeditions successfully to basecamp and beyond.
-Be part of the select few to walk on the roof of the world on a less traveled circuit trek among the 8000 metre ‘Giants’ of the Karakorum.
+K2 is the ultimate trekker’s high!
+Expert leader, Dan Mazur has led multiple K2 and Everest expeditions successfully to basecamp and beyond.
+Be part of the select few to walk on the roof of the world.
+Trek on a less traveled circuit among the 8000 metre ‘Giants’ of the Karakorum.
 Trip includes internal flights/transportation, food, accommodations, staff, and group equipment.

 Our full-service expedition includes:

 What is not included?

-Leadership: Join Dan Mazur for a spectacular experience on an 8000 metre peak.
-He is a relaxed, friendly, well organised, and highly skilled professional with over 20 years of experience getting people to the summits of Everest, K2, Broad Peak, Gasherbrum, Cho Oyu, Lhotse, Manaslu, and Shishapangma.
+Leadership: Dan Mazur is a relaxed, friendly, well organised, and highly skilled professional with over 20 years of experience leading people to the summits of Everest, K2, Broad Peak, Gasherbrum, Cho Oyu, Lhotse, Manaslu, and Shishapangma.

-Sherpas: We hire some of Nepal, Tibet, and the Karakorum’s best local mountaineers and Sherpas to assist team members in realizing their summit goals.
-Our friendly and loyal high altitude climbing staff have supported teams to the summits of more than ten of the highest peaks in the Himalaya.
+Sherpas: We employ some of Nepal, Tibet, and the Karakorum’s best local mountaineers and Sherpas to assist team members in realizing their summit goals.
+Our friendly and loyal high altitude climbing staff has supported teams to the summits of more than ten of the highest peaks in the Himalaya.